Why the world will need even more desalinated seawater in the future

 2. The costs of high-efficiency SWRO will become more accessible for more people: There are two aspects of this development: On the one hand, innovation, competition, and broader dissemination of best practices will continue to bring down the energy consumption and other production costs of high-efficiency SWRO.
 On the other hand, increased economic development will enable more communities to afford the technology.

-Desalination is only part of the solution
+Desalination is only part of the solution.
+Better water management and decarbonization are key strategies moving forward

-Water conservation and improved water infrastructure and management must be improved as thirsty populations come to terms with water scarcity and learn to make the most of available water resources.
-Efforts to combat climate change must be redoubled.
-In many cases, distance from the sea and cost will be prohibitive.
+In any case, water conservation, infrastructure and management must be improved as thirsty populations come to terms with water scarcity and learn to make the most of available water resources.
+At the same time, global decarbonization efforts to combat climate change must be redoubled.
+This includes, of course, continued focus on making desalination more energy efficient.

 Download the blog as PDF